Advertisement

 PTSD

-REM sleep plays a critical role in processing traumatic memories.
-People with PTSD often have disrupted REM, which may explain why traumatic memories remain so vivid and intrusive rather than fading over time.
+REM sleep is when your brain processes traumatic memories—kind of filing them away so they lose their sharpness.
+People with PTSD often have disrupted REM, which may be why traumatic memories stay so vivid and intrusive instead of gradually fading.

 Bipolar Disorder

-Sleep disruption can trigger manic episodes in people with bipolar disorder.
-Conversely, stabilizing sleep patterns is often one of the most effective ways to prevent episodes.
+Sleep disruption can actually trigger manic episodes.
+On the flip side, stabilizing sleep patterns is one of the most reliable ways to prevent episodes.
+For bipolar disorder, sleep regularity may matter even more than total hours.

 04 Breaking the Cycle